OptinMonster Review: Exploring the New Features of the Leading Optin Form Plugin for WordPress

 When choosing this, you can set the width and height of the lightbox, and then enter your own custom content by providing the necessary HTML and CSS.

-This means you’re no longer limited to creating and displaying sign-up forms with OptinMonster — now, you can insert all kinds content into the popup window, such as your social media buttons, links to other content on your site, products from your store, or anything else you think might be of interest to readers.
+This means you’re no longer limited to creating and displaying sign-up forms with OptinMonster.
+Now, you can insert all kinds of content into the popup window, such as your social media buttons, links to other content on your site, products from your store, or anything else you think may be of interest to readers.